shi0rik0/minimal-python-pkg/README.md

 ## Development

-To install the package in development mode, run:
+To install the package in a development environment, run:

 ```bash
 pip install -e .